aman21392/circDR-seq/README.md

 $2= Query fasta read.

-The main output file of this script is $query.overlap.mismatch.gap.psl and $query.count.txt file.
+The main output file of this script is final.psl and $query.count.txt file.

 # calculation of Precision and Recall
 Run the script precision_recall.sh to know the precision and recall of the pipeline we did for circBase circRNA.
 So its better to check in circBase.

-`sh precision_recall.sh $query.overlap.mismatch.gap.psl ./test_data/backsplice.fa ./test_data/test_read.fa`
+`sh precision_recall.sh final.psl ./test_data/backsplice.fa ./test_data/test_read.fa`

 $1=output of nano_circ.sh script (i.e. $query.overlap.mismatch.gap.psl)